ewd3v/pesde-multitarget/README.md

 # pesde-multitarget
 Build your pure pesde project easier targeting both `luau` and `roblox` targets at the same time

+No more annoying package build scripts manually!
+(But this doesn't support `wally`)

 ## How to use
 ### `pesde add` (recommended)
 Add & Install this pesde package and darklua as a dev_dependency: